Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ## Task 1: Add specific users as members of the eDiscovery Manager role group
 To access Core eDiscovery or be added as a member of a Core eDiscovery case, a user must be assigned the appropriate permissions.
 In this task, you as the global admin, will add specific users as members of the eDiscovery Manager role group.

-1. If you not alredy login to admin center, in the address bar of Microsoft edge enter **admin.microsoft.com**.
+1. If you not already login to admin center, in the address bar of Microsoft edge enter **admin.microsoft.com**.

 1. On **Sign in** blade, you will see a login screen, in that enter the following email/username